nikhil-gajbhiye/ihds-district-crosswalk/README.md

 Code (`lookup.py`) is released under the MIT License — see `LICENSE`.
 The crosswalk data (`data/ihds_district_crosswalk.csv`) is released under CC-BY 4.0 — see `LICENSE-DATA`.

+## Validation

+Run `validate.py` from the repo root (requires your own copy of the raw ICPSR `.dta` files) to check the crosswalk against real IHDS microdata, not just against itself.
+Results and the current known gaps are in `validation/README.md`.
+Headline numbers as of the last run: 96.73% match rate against IHDS-I, 96.19% against IHDS-II — not 100%, and the validation folder documents exactly why, including one genuine coverage gap (missing Maharashtra `DIST01` codes) that this run surfaced and that isn't yet reflected elsewhere in this document.